 What?
 UCI Road World Championships (read our preview)

 When?
 22–29 September

-The UCI Road World Championships visit the northern English region of Yorkshire in September, centred around the town of Harrogate.
-A total of 20 athletes, 10 in each elite individual road race, will qualify for Tokyo 2020.
+The UCI Road World Championships visited the northern English region of Yorkshire in September, centred around the town of Harrogate.
+A total of 20 athletes, 10 in each elite individual road race, qualified for Tokyo 2020.

 Where?
 Pruszkow, Poland